-- 1) Engage commercial fishermen in the restoration of the bay and encourage future participation in restoration such as monitoring, shell recycling, shelling, and relaying. - 2) Recommend monitoring2 and enforcement programs continue with appropriate metrics to measure output from and impact of harvest on oyster reefs.
+- 1) Engage commercial fishermen in the restoration of the bay and encourage future participation in restoration such as monitoring, shell recycling, shelling, and relaying. - 2) Recommend monitoring and enforcement programs continue with appropriate metrics to measure output from and impact of harvest on oyster reefs.

 - 3) Coordinate with the local business community and governing bodies (i.e., city and county commissions) to ensure that growth management plans, land use and development regulations meet strong standards that are compatible with and minimize the environmental impact of industry and business activities within the ABS and are conducive to a healthy ecosystem. - 4) Coordinate with and encourage recreational businesses and activities that recognize the importance of and support a sustainable commercial oyster fishery and the importance of the seafood industry to the Region's cultural heritage. - Action 4-A): Coordinate and work with initiatives such as the Regional Recreation Economy Alliance to leverage resources to support the local economy. - 5) Work with existing partners (e.g., the Chamber of Commerce, Apalachee Regional Planning Council, and city and county staff) to monitor and report on the economic benefits of a restored ABS, including key economic indicators relevant to the commercial oyster fishery and associated industries in the region.
-This can be displayed as a dashboard that includes key economic indicators over time based on restoration efforts in the Apalachicola Bay System (ABS). - 6) Support planning tied to economic indicators that consider future conditions (climate, SLR, reduced river flow) and their effects on the ABS. - 7) Review land development regulations to provide flexibility while supporting and enhancing efforts to maintain and revitalize working waterfronts in Apalachicola and Eastpoint to ensure preservation of Franklin County's cultural heritage and a viable seafood industry.
+This can be displayed as a dashboard that includes key economic indicators over time based on restoration efforts in the Apalachicola Bay System (ABS). - 6) Support planning tied to economic indicators that consider future conditions (climate, SLR, reduced river flow) and their effects on the ABS. - 7) Review land development regulations to provide flexibility while supporting and enhancing efforts to maintain and revitalize working waterfronts in Apalachicola and Eastpoint to ensure preservation of Franklin County's cultural heritage and a viable seafood industry. - 8) Work with oystermen and other community stakeholders to promote post-recovery Apalachicola oysters. - Develop complementary industries in wild oyster harvest and oyster aquaculture that provide new economic opportunities by building a network of experts that can help Franklin County citizens build successful programs through business training, identifying sources of funding for equipment, and developing products that will enhance and diversify local industries.

-2 Ongoing fisheries-dependent and fisheries-independent monitoring by FWRI, coupled with ABSI complementary data based on request of watermen.
+&lt;sup>2 Ongoing fisheries-dependent and fisheries-independent monitoring by FWRI, coupled with ABSI complementary data based on request of watermen.
 Both entities are sharing data with one another which is critical for ABSI model development.
 (We remain unable to get FWRI data)